sirisian/ecmascript-types/README.md

 const [b, ...c] = f(); // b is 2 and c is [3]
 const { a: d, b: e } = f(); // d is 1 and e is 2
 ```

+Overload selection from a destructuring pattern prefers the signature whose shape the pattern matches exactly.
+An array pattern without a rest element selects the signature with the same arity, an array pattern with a rest element selects the longest matching signature, and an object pattern selects the signature containing every destructured property.
+If no unique signature matches, a TypeError is thrown and an explicit type is required as shown below.

 See the section on overloading return types for more information: https://github.com/sirisian/ecmascript-types#overloading-on-return-type

 Explicitly selecting an overload: